jasonwubz/archive-manager-website/README.md

 5. If you plan to continue development, install npm and its packages: `npm install && npm run dev`

+6. Frontend should now be accessible through the browser at `localhost:8000`

 ## Troubleshooting